 Yes, you should still tip your guide at the end of a private tour.

-The Original Bogotá Graffiti Tour: A Complete Review
+My Review of The Original Bogotá Graffiti Tour

 Your free graffiti tour takes you through stops in La Candelaria, Bogotá’s city center, and likely where you’ll start most of your tourist activity anyway.
 I’ll admit I wasn’t impressed by the area until this tour, as it can look uninviting at first.

 Our guide for the afternoon was Jose Ayala, a professional tour guide with the company who has an obvious passion for both street art and Bogotá.
-Arrive a few minutes early so that you can sign in and listen to introductions.
+Arrive a few minutes early to sign in and listen to introductions.

 You’ll likely have a quick ice-breaker before starting to hear where everyone in the group is from.
 We were thankful and honestly a bit surprised that we were one of only three Americans on our group tour.